 "New student?" she asked, raising her eyes from the screen to watch me up and down.

 "Yeah, I-eh, I live at Charlie's place," I said with a small stutter.

 If I'm going to hell anyway, why not do it properly?
 What were a few more extra lies?

 "I'm a friend of his daughter.
-I not here to finish high school, I'm here for five months."
+I not here to finish high school, I'm here for a few months."

 "Name, please?" she asked.